The first step to hiring more equitably starts with drafting more inclusive job postings.

-The Skillful Job Posting Generator can help HR and hiring managers write job descriptions that will expand their organization’s talent pool, fill positions faster and attract talented applicants who can get the job done – without deterring qualified candidates due to unnecessary requirements or biased language.
+The Skillful Job Posting Generator can help HR and hiring managers write job descriptions to expand their organization’s talent pool, fill positions faster, and attract talented applicants – without deterring qualified candidates due to unnecessary requirements or biased language.

 For the nearly 70% of adults without a bachelor’s degree, many of them people of color, systemic racism which includes discriminatory hiring practices, and unequal access to education and opportunities, have created additional barriers to good jobs.
 By focusing on the skills a candidate needs to be successful in a role, employers can open opportunities to candidates that would otherwise be overlooked.
 By not relying solely on past job titles and proxies for skills, such as degrees (where they are not a necessary requirement for a role) it is possible to access a more diverse talent pool and avoid filtering out qualified candidates.

 “The Skillful Job Posting Generator was instrumental in helping our organization approach hiring from a new perspective and look more closely at what skills we needed from a candidate for them to be successful in the role.
 We created a job posting which clearly conveyed the skills we were looking for and eliminated unnecessary requirements, opening the opportunity to a more diverse talent pool, attracting better qualified candidates – including those who may not otherwise have applied and would have been overlooked.”

 Kathy Duffin, Ph.D., SHRM-SCP, Director of People and Culture, Colorado Department of Labor & Employment (CDLE)